pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 Reboot an enjoy ! :blush:

 In bonus, you can [download 3 little scripts for Nemo or Nautilus](https://github.com/pzim-devdata/Tools-for-Linux/raw/master/VPNautoconnect/Scripts.zip) in order to connect or disconnect quickly and easily :blush:
-Install them in :
+Install them in this directory :
- Le chemin des scripts pour :

 - For Caja (Mate) in : ~/.config/caja/scripts.
 - For Nautilus (Gnome/Unity) in : ~/.local/share/nautilus/scripts
 - For Némo (Cinnamon) in : ~/.local/share/nemo/scripts/